-- 73. Dr Eddey concluded that that the pressures applied to Jack at and immediately after the collapse were sufficient to cause the fatal crush injury Jack sustained.
+- 69. Dr David Eddey has over thirty-two years' experience in the practice of specialist emergency medicine in Australia and overseas. - 70.
+Dr Eddey was asked to provide a medical explanation of the injuries and consequent sequelae sustained by Jack.
+He provided a statement dated 23 February 2023 as well as a supplementary statement dated 6 February 2024. - 71.
+Dr Eddey concluded that that the pressures applied to Jack at and immediately after the collapse were sufficient to cause the fatal crush injury Jack sustained.
 He described the underlying pathophysiology of a crush injury, noting that at the time of release from entrapment, a person who appeared to be in a stable condition (as was the case with Jack), can suddenly deteriorate.
-Tissue damage due to pressure would be a function of pressure and time. - 74.
+Tissue damage due to pressure is a function of pressure and time. - 72.
 Dr Eddey explained that in the setting of a trench collapse, injury may result from either severe direct trauma or entrapment with widespread generalised pressure.
 The time taken for a pressure injury to develop is likely to be in the order of hours however this is variable.
 The ability to survive such an injury would be dependent on a number of factors including the extent of the initial crush, the severity of its sequelae, and the characteristics of the individual.